Priscila-Scapin/Priscila-Scapin/README.md

 ### Priscila Scapin

-Full Stack Developer with over three years of experience in designing, developing, and implementing web applications and front-end solutions using modern technologies such as JavaScript, TypeScript, Node.js, React, and Next.js.
+Full Stack Developer with over four years of experience in designing, developing, and implementing web applications and front-end solutions using modern technologies such as JavaScript, TypeScript, Node.js, React, and Next.js.
 Specialist in performance optimization and user experience, with a proven track record of delivering scalable and high-quality code. :four_leaf_clover:

 <div>
   <a href="https://github.com/Priscila-Scapin">